closerdao/tdf-game-guide/05_token-economy/token_basics.md

 # 🪙 $TDF TOKEN BASICS

-**CORE RESOURCE** The $TDF token is the primary currency in the TDF Game—a versatile resource that powers your adventure.
+**CORE RESOURCE** The $TDF token is the primary currency in the TDF community—a versatile resource that supports participation.

-> *"Not all treasure glitters.
+> *"Not all value is monetary.
 Some of it regenerates."*

-## 🧙‍♂️ MAGICAL PROPERTIES
+## 🌱 KEY CHARACTERISTICS

-$TDF is a utility token with unique enchantments:
+$TDF is a utility token with unique features:

-- **Transferable** - Can be traded between players
+- **Transferable** - Can be exchanged between community members
 - **Utility-Backed** - Each token grants 1 night of stay per year
 - **Governance-Powered** - Provides voting weight in the DAO
 - **Regenerative** - Designed to support ecological restoration

-## 🎮 GAMEPLAY MECHANICS
+## 📊 SYSTEM FUNCTIONS

 ### Using $TDF
 - **Stay Rights** - 1 token = 1 night per year at utility cost